Watchdog says Brexit has brought cost, red tape for UK firms

 It said border delays are likely to increase as international travel and transport returns to pre-pandemic levels, the EU imposes new checks on people entering the bloc later this year and Britain brings in full import controls, including checks on plant and animal products.

-Rod McKenzie of the Road Haulage Association said long lines and delays near the main English Channel port of Dover were “the new normal” for truckers.
+Rod McKenzie of the Road Haulage Association told the BBC that long lines and delays near the main English Channel port of Dover were “the new normal” for truckers.

 He called for a veterinary agreement between Britain and the EU to eliminate the need for plant and animal checks, and “a lighter touch on these border controls” to ease delays.